Siddharthm10/Color_Segmentation_and_Modification/Blog.md

 Working in the Image Processing field gives you the power to make this possible.
 As we started working on it, we came across this concept of Color Segmentation.
 The idea was to customize/change the colors present in an image.
 As we began to research, we came across many amazing articles on color segmentation using Neural Networks & OpenCV (a python library written for the sole purpose of taking up Computer Vision challenges).

-There were many cool projects like *Invisibility Cloak* (like the one from the Harry Potter), *object detection*, *Virtual Pen*(Used to draw over live webcam), and many others that used color detection/segmentation.
+BThere were many cool projects like *Invisibility Cloak* (like the one from the Harry Potter), *Object Detection*, *Virtual Pen*(Used to draw over live webcam), and many others that used color detection/segmentation.
 Our goal was to do product customization where we can change any color present in a T-Shirt, Furniture, or any other product.

 Using Neural Networks might have given us a better accuracy but there were other restraints like training/processing time, and lack of training data.
 So, we chose to proceed with OpenCV as it's accuracy can be optimised and is faster as compared to the Neural Networks.